Emulating \emph{ab initio} computations of infinite nucleonic matter: Bayesian analysis: Posterior predictive distributions

 The model \PPD{} for an observable can be written as the set of model predictions evaluated for samples drawn from the parameter posterior

 for which we use the resampled set $\{ \vec{\alpha}_i^* \}_{i=1}^N$.
 From Eq.~\ref{eq:ppd} it is clear that the predictive distribution is conditional on the selected calibration data $\Dcal$.

 Fig.~\ref{fig:ppd} shows the predicted distribution of nuclear matter properties calibrated by either $\Dfew$ or $\Dmany$.
 Here we collect samples from the full \PPD{} for which we also sample different sources of uncertainty as discussed in Sec.~\ref{section:error}.
+For \ppdfew{}(\ppdmany{}) we find that $15\%(60\%)$ of the samples are drawn from the training set and therefore have no emulator error.

 The \ppdfew{} is shown in the left column of Fig.~\ref{fig:ppd}.
 The modes of the marginal distributions for saturation density, saturation energy and symmetry energy still deviate from the empirical values.
 We note that the saturation density \PPD{} is asymmetric and our result almost indicates a bimodal distribution.
-The \ppdmany{} is shown in the right column of Fig.~\ref{fig:ppd} and provides a much improved prediction of nuclear matter saturation with the modes of the marginal distributions appearing within the empirical ranges (expect for the symmetry energy).
+The \ppdmany{} is shown in the right column of Fig.~\ref{fig:ppd} and provides an improved prediction of nuclear matter saturation with better precision.
+The saturation energy is slightly lower (more binding) compared with the empirical range and the mode of the incompressibility $K$ is shifted to larger values.
+The predictions for $S$ and $L$ are not significantly affected by the addition of \nuc{16}{O} to the calibration data.
 The comparison of \ppdfew{} and \ppdmany{} reveals that the description of nuclear matter properties is quite sensitive to the choice of calibration observables.
 The reason is quite clear from the correlation results shown in Fig.~\ref{fig:NM_vs_FN_HM}.
 It is clear that the \nuc{16}{O} ground-state energy and radii are strongly correlated with nuclear matter properties.
-Thus a likelihood that contains these observables provide a more precise and accurate nuclear matter description.
+Thus a likelihood that contains these observables provides a more precise nuclear matter prediction.
 The full \PPD{} for the energy per particle of \PNM{} (top panel) and \SNM{} (bottom panel) as a function of density is shown in Fig.~\ref{fig:EOS}.